-The Samsung Galaxy S10 is the most advanced smartphone Samsung has ever made.
+Although the Samsung Galaxy S10 is a few years old now, it's still a great phone.
 It boasts an amazing screen, epic battery life and truly awesome photography skills.

 But then the S9 was no slouch.
 So why should you upgrade?
 Join us as we run down the main differences between the two, and see exactly what this puppy has to offer.

 Samsung's S10 range comprises of three new smartphones.
 Want to know which to go for?
 Take a look at our guide to the S10e, S10 and S10 Plus.

 This is the biggest difference between the two handsets.
 The S10 has three rear cameras, whereas the S9 has only one.
 That means the S10 has way more advanced options for photographers, or anyone wanting to take a half decent pic.

 Such as?
 As well as the 16-megapixel wide-angle lens, there’s a 12-megapixel ultra-wide-angle one, and a 12-megapixel telephoto lens.
 These lenses do as their names suggest: the wide-angle one gives you a wider angle, which is ideal for fitting more people into a group shot; the ultra-wide-angle is great for panorama shots; and the telephoto lens lets you zoom in really close without any drop in quality.

 The front camera has also been improved, from 8 megapixels to 10.
 Which should result in clearer selfies and higher-quality video calls.
 Good good.

 This is another big improvement.
 The S10’s screen stands a massive 6.1 inches, which is bigger than the 5.8-incher found on the S9.
 In fact, accounting for the rounded corners, the S9’s is only 5.6 inches, so you get almost half an inch more screen real estate to play with.

 That’s more space for Netflix, games, web browsing and more.